 Thanks to your donations, we could make a difference for rhinos through: ranger support through training and equipment, rhino protection and biological management, community outreach, and projects to stop illegal wildlife markets.

-Below is a breakdown of every grant made since January 2023.
+The bars above/left show a breakdown of our grants during 2024.
+Below, we’ve shared every grant made since January 2023.

 We sent the second and third instalments of $4,000 from the Scott and Jessica McClintock Foundation to cover ongoing maintenance costs and other occasional costs in Hluhluwe-iMfolozi Park in South Africa, for which there is no allocated departmental budget.